NVSL/CSE141pp-Tool-Moneta/docs/lab.md

 # Analyzing Cache Hit Rate

-In this lab, you will be analyzing and eventually optimizing a transpose sum operation using Moneta to guide you.
+In this lab, you will be analyzing and eventually optimizing `lab.cpp`, a transpose sum operation, using Moneta to guide you.

-### Software and Environment

-1. If you haven't already, check the Getting Started guide in this project and ensure the environment is working by following the tutorial.
-2. For this lab, `lab.cpp` provides the code for a pair-wise sum of a square matrix and another transposed square matrix.

 ## Tasks to Perform